 Pre-Law Course of Study

-However, this does not mean that you should put little thought into what you are going to study as an undergraduate.
+However, this does not mean that you should not think about what you are going to study as an undergraduate.
 These are formative years, and what you choose to study could significantly impact the trajectory of your life and career.
 So, to begin, you should look for an area of study that you enjoy and find rewarding.
 One of the reasons for doing this is that students tend to get better grades in areas of study that they enjoy, and getting good grades is important for admission to law school.
 At the same time, you should choose a major that is challenging.
-Your undergraduate years are the time to build the skills necessary for gaining entrance to and eventually succeeding in law school, and choosing easy classes will not help you toward this end.
-Furthermore, law schools do note the rigor of your coursework, and this may be something upon which professors who write your letters of recommendation will comment, either positively or negatively, depending on the path you take.
+Your undergraduate years are the time to build the skills necessary for gaining entrance to and eventually succeeding in law school, and choosing difficult courses will contribute to this end.
 Finally, if you are not fully committed to going to law school, you may want to consider a major or at least a minor in a field that you can pursue after you graduate should you decide not to pursue a legal education.

 Extra-curricular activities are another important aspect of an undergraduate education that should not be overlooked.
-Participating in these activities is important not just because they look good on a resume or law school application, but also because these activities can help you develop the various interpersonal skills necessary to succeed in a profession such as law.
-In particular, law schools look quite favorably on students who take on leadership roles in student organizations, presumably because leadership positions, rather than mere membership, tend to develop most the aforementioned skills.
+Participating in these activities is important not just because they look good on a resume or law school application.
+These activities can help you develop the various interpersonal skills necessary to succeed in a profession such as law.
+In particular, law schools look quite favorably on students who take on leadership roles in student organizations, presumably because leadership positions, rather than mere membership, tend to develop mst the aforementioned skills.
 For these reasons, it is recommended that all pre-law students join the student-run, Pre-Law Society.

 Finally, finding internships can be a good way to become familiar with the legal field and practice of law.
 Internships are also a good way of finding out what the legal profession is like from the inside.
 This is particularly important for students who do not have family members or friends who practice law.
 If one thing is certain about pre-law, you want to know what legal practice is like before you invest in a legal education.